 But here is the difference between my mom and dad: my mom read music and that was how she played; my dad played by ear.
 Still I remember some great duets by the two of them.
 Later, after I had moved away, they had both a big Baldwin Organ and a Story and Clark concert grand piano.
 (Dad still has the piano.)
 They would play together and my dad would sing.
 It was great.

-“The Age of Elegance” -- Beethoven, Boccherini, Gluck, Haydn, and Motzart.
+“The Age of Elegance” — Beethoven, Boccherini, Gluck, Haydn, and Mozart.

-“Slavic Traditions” -- Balakirev, Borodin, Dvorak, Glinka, Janacek, Moussorgsky, Rimsky-Korsakov, and Smetana.
+“Slavic Traditions” — Balakirev, Borodin, Dvorak, Glinka, Janacek, Mussorgsky, Rimsky-Korsakov, and Smetana.

 (And I made my own chip dip.
-I mixed ranch dressing and cottage cheese and ate it with Frito chips.
+I mixed Miracle Whip dressing, pickle relish, and cottage cheese and ate it with Frito chips.
 If that doesn’t certify my nerdness, then I don’t know what does.)

 So that was the musical home I grew up in.
 It all came flooding back when I unloaded those records along with tons of opera like Madam Butterfly, Carman, and La Boheme.
 My dad has a turntable, maybe it’s time to lay back down on the living room floor and test out the new sound system.
 The encyclopedias are here too.
 Now if I can reproduce the chip dip recipe, it will be a complete retro event.